 1.6 Log-in Data for use of our Data Room Services.
 If you have registered to use the Carterwood Limited Data Room service, we will collect and process your personal data in order for us to issue you with log-in details and enable you to access the services and information contained in our Data Room.
 The legal basis for this processing is the performance of a contract between you and us or, where you access our services as part of a business, our legitimate interest in ensuring the efficient administration and secure use of our Data Room Service by users.

 1.7 Communication Data.
-We may process data about your communications with us, whether sent or received by telephone or in written form, including by post, email or when you input any text into the contact or feedback features of our website or any of the services provided on it (Communication Data).
+We may process data about your communications with us, whether sent or received by telephone or in written form, including by post, email or when you input any text into the contact or feedback features of our website or any of the services provided on it, including via the NPS survey (Communication Data).
 The Communication Data may include a copy of the text of any communication between us or notes of such communication where that communication is by phone.
 Communication Data may be linked to your Identity Data.

 The legal basis of this processing is our legitimate interest in monitoring and improving the delivery of any services to you and as a record in the event of any dispute between us or to comply with good business practices.